novan-ve/malloc/README.md

 # Malloc
-C implementation of the stdlib malloc functions.
-It creates the `libft_malloc.so` library, which can be used to replace malloc in all system binaries.
+Custom implementation of the stdlib malloc functions in C. It creates the `libft_malloc.so` library, which can be used to replace malloc in all system binaries.
 The following functions are implemented:

 ```c